 - Browse information like databases, tables, rows, columns etc..

 - Create, copy, discard, rename and modify databases, tables and column names.

 - Create, edit and mark bookmarks for any SQL statements, or batch queries.

-Adminer is a lightweight alternative to phpMyAdmin.
+Adminer is a lightweight phpMyAdmin alternative.
 It is also a free database management tool.
 It enables users to easily create, edit or delete tables and columns.
 Also gives the ability to create and call stored procedures and functions.
 Compared to phpMyAdmin, Adminer consists of a single PHP file.
 It can also be installed and integrated with XAMPP server.
 It has persistent and multiple login sessions as well as easy export functionalities and a much more concise graphical interface.
 Following are some stand out features of Adminer:

 - Supports PHP 5 with enabled sessions.

 - Create, alter, drop and search by indexes.

 - Insert new records, update and delete the existing ones.

 - It also allows to create, alter, drop and link lists by foreign keys.

 This is another phpMyAdmin alternative, used to to create and manage databases across a wide range of database management systems.
 It is a multi platform tool.
 So it works on Windows, Linux, Mac, and Solaris.
 This free database management tool works with most of the popular DBMSs including MySQL and MariaDB.
 Developers can use DBeaver on any database that has a JDBC or ODBC driver.
 Following are some stand out features of Dbeaver: